cmu-pasta/fray-benchmark/README.md

 ## Build the Project

-- You may skip this step if you are using the pre-configured container image.
 - First, you need to enter the devshell: `nix develop`.
 - Next, run the following command to build all projects: `./scripts/build.sh`.
+  - You may skip this step if you are using the pre-configured container image.

 ## Kick the Tire

 - You can run the following command to run the sctbench benchmark for each technique for 1 minute (mini RQ 1): `bash ./scripts/run_kickthetire.sh`.
-- Next you can run the jupyter notebook to visualize the results: `uv run --with jupyter jupyter lab`.
+- Next you can run the jupyter notebook to visualize the results: `uv run --with jupyter jupyter lab --allow-root`.
 - Go to the `Kick The Tire` section in the notebook to see the results of the mini RQ 1.

 # Step-by-Step Instructions